martinchapman/blog/_posts/2025-09-01-dynamically-generated-homepage.md

 ## Critique

 As with most automation endeavours, there is a risk that the effort taken to make something happen automatically outweighs the effort that would be spent completing the same task manually.
-As of now, this may be true of this approach, but over time -- with, among other things, a reduction in duplication errors -- it is likely that the effort spent will start to pay off.
+As of now, this may be true of this approach, but over time---with, among other things, a reduction in duplication errors---it is likely that the effort spent will start to pay off.
 Automated (and potentially over-engineered) solutions are also often [more entertaining](https://www.youtube.com/watch?v=H0XYANRosVo).

 As what is aggregated from these various platforms is text-based, there is the argument that the content of the site is too text-heavy.